aardappel/lobster/lobster/docs/source/language_reference.md

 or given by `return` (see below).

 Arguments can be just an argument name (which will be available as a lexically scoped local variable inside body), or a typed name (e.g. `s:string`).
-Types will be checked at run-time, and cause the incoming value to either be converted to that type, or rejected with a run-time error.
+Types are checked at compile time.
+If you don't specify types, the function is generic, meaning it will receive types from the caller.

 You can use :: instead of : for typed vector arguments, which allows you to access all fields / functions of that vector directly, without having to prefix